iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iuhealth.android.videovisits___12.0.16.005_01/report.md

 > It's great.
 Helps so much<br> :date: __2020-11-23 19:35:16__

 > Great App so far, clear picture & sound with no echo or pause !!!<br> :date: __2020-11-20 05:31:55__

-> Waiting room "interview " outside of this app was confusing because it appeared to be a duplicate, not on the device I had my appointment set for.<br> :date: __2020-11-18 19:57:18__